rhymes-with-tree/weather/README.md

 - **Allergens without a Google key are modelled, not counted.** A regional bloom calendar adjusted for wind, humidity and rain.
 Cross-check a station count before trusting it.
-- **Water temperature** comes from a buoy within 60 miles where one exists, otherwise a modelled sea surface temperature that covers open ocean but not the Great Lakes or inland water.
-Nearshore water can be far colder than either.
+- **Water temperature** tries an NDBC buoy first, then a NOAA CO-OPS shoreline gauge, then a modelled sea surface temperature.
+NDBC does not send CORS headers, so in a browser it is normally the CO-OPS gauge that answers.
+The card names its source and how far away it is; on a big lake, twenty miles of shore can differ by ten degrees after an upwelling.
 - Thresholds are constants at the top of each card function and are meant to be tuned against your own record.